SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 - Fill out the rest of the fields and complete your registration.

-- You will be redirected to a dashboard, where you must complete the initial profile surveys.
+- You will be redirected to a dashboard, where you can finish your profile.

 Who is LifePoints for?

-LifePoints is for people looking to earn some cash over a relatively long period of time.
+LifePoints is for anyone trying to earn a few extra dollars a month.
 The site doesn’t pay much and it’ll probably take you around 2 months to reach $50.

 Is LifePoints legit?

 With a principal investment from the world’s largest advertising and PR firm, they are no scam company.

 Most users report being satisfied with their experience and the money they earn.